baoduy/hbd.astro-paper/src/content/blog/dotnet-04-aspire-local-env-tests.md

 ### EF Core Database Migration

-An important aspect when using EF Core is automating database migrations to ensure consistency across environments.
-While  won’t discuss the details here,  can refer to the [EF Core Migrations guide](https://learn.microsoft.com/en-us/dotnet/aspire/database/ef-core-migrations) compatible with .NET Aspire.
+Automating database migrations is important when using EF Core to ensure consistency across environments.
+While we won't discuss the details here, you can refer to the [EF Core Migrations guide](https://learn.microsoft.com/en-us/dotnet/aspire/database/ef-core-migrations) compatible with .NET Aspire.

 ### Aspire Host Dashboard

-Execute the `Aspire.Host` project.
+Run the `Aspire.Host` project.
 The dashboard will display all running components.

 ![Dashboard](/assets/dotnet-04-aspire-local-env-tests/AspireDashboard.png)

 ---

 ## .NET Aspire for Testing

-Integration tests ensure that different parts of r application work together correctly.
-Hover, writing and running them on CI/CD pipelines can be challenging and time-consuming. .NET Aspire simplifies this process by handling much of the setup for us.
+Integration tests ensure that different parts of the application work together correctly.
+However, writing and running them on CI/CD pipelines can be challenging and time-consuming. .NET Aspire simplifies this process by handling much of the setup for us.

-### Create `Apspire.Test`
+### Create `Aspire.Tests`

-Create a new test project named Aspire.Tests using the Test Project (xUnit) template provided by .NET Aspire.
+Create a new test project named `Aspire.Tests` using the Test Project (xUnit) template provided by .NET Aspire.
 This template sets up the necessary scaffolding for integration tests using xUnit.

 ### Add Reference to `Aspire.Host`

-Instead of installing all the same NuGet package dependencies in Aspire.Tests, add a project reference to Aspire.Host.
+Instead of installing the same NuGet package dependencies in `Aspire.Tests`, add a project reference to `Aspire.Host`.
 This allows the test project to leverage the configurations and services defined in the host project.

 Here is a reference graph: